ABOUT THE ST. MICHAEL CENTER

 Seated at the desk where St. Gemma Galgani sat in Lucca, Italy is Msgr Stephen J. Rossetti PhD DMin.
 He has been an exorcist for the Archdiocese of Washington for over 12 years.
-He is a priest of the Diocese of Syracuse and is a research associate professor at the Catholic University of America.
-He is also the President and Founder of the St. Michael Center For Spiritual Renewal.
+He is a priest of the Diocese of Syracuse and is also the President and Founder of the St. Michael Center For Spiritual Renewal.
 He is a licensed psychologist and has spent 30 years working in psychological treatment and the spiritual